 We are creatures of habit and ritual.
-Our daily routines, activities, and even our states of mind are the manifestations of habits we have nurtured.
-It is very clear that smoking is a habit, but less clear that not smoking is also a habit – it is a habit of choosing not to do something that is harmful for your body.
-Even personality traits and tendencies we have that seem to just be ‘who we are” are actually just habits.
-Any behavior we repeat consistently gets hard-wired in our brain and thus becomes habitual and easier to repeat again.
+Our daily routines, activities, and even our states of mind are the manifestations of behaviors we have nurtured.
+It is very clear that smoking is a habit, but less clear that not smoking is also a habit – of choosing not to do something that is harmful for your body.
+About once a month I take time to audit my routines and acknowledge what is serving me well and what I can work on changing to create a better life for myself.